TheRealSaiTama/SimpleHTML/README.md

 ## Overview

-This repository is divided into five main directories, each containing a project:
+This repository is divided into seven main directories, each containing a project:

 1.  **OnePageCV**: A simple, single-page CV template showcasing my professional background.
 2.  **BasicHTMLWebSite**: A basic website with multiple pages (Home, Articles, Contact) to demonstrate fundamental HTML structure and navigation.
 3.  **PersonalPortfolio**: A personal portfolio website showcasing my skills, experience, and education.
 4.  **Changelog**: A page documenting recent updates and changes made to the projects.
 5.  **Keylogger**: A simple keylogger application built with HTML, CSS, and JavaScript, demonstrating event handling for keypresses.
+6.  **RandomUser**: A project that fetches and displays random user data from the Random User API in a visually appealing format.
+7.  **TestimonialsCards**: A showcase of various testimonial card designs to present user feedback and reviews engagingly.

-All projects are built using pure HTML, CSS, and JavaScript (for the Keylogger) and are intended to serve as learning tools for beginners like myself.
+All projects are built using pure HTML, CSS, and JavaScript (where applicable) and are intended to serve as learning tools for beginners like myself.

 ---